alejoriosm04/curso_fundamentos/README.md

 ## How to test it?

 We know that you want to give it a try to this interesting project without having to download all these files and create a Java Environment.
-So, you can test it in [Replit](https://replit.com/~).
+So, you can test it in [Replit](https://replit.com/@ariosm/Project-I) by clicking on the green button in the right corner of the splash screen.
 Let us know your comments and opinions there!

 ## Developers - Contribute